 SAVE SOME OF YOUR BREASTMILK

 If you are going back to work or not, make sure you save your milk in the freezer when you might need it.
 I used my extra breastmilk to make food for my boys.
-I used the baby bullet and I loved it.
+We used the baby bullet and I loved it.
 I liked how it came with all the storage containers and it had a dial at the top, you can spin it to the date you made the food.

 TAKE CARE OF YOURSELF